home-assistant/iOS/README.md

 ## Continuous Integration

-We are using [Github Actions](https://github.com/home-assistant/iOS/actions) alongside [Fastlane](https://fastlane.tools/) to perform continuous integration both by unit testing and deploying to [App Store Connect](https://appstoreconnect.apple.com) later on.
+We use [Github Actions](https://github.com/home-assistant/iOS/actions) alongside [Fastlane](https://fastlane.tools/) to perform continuous integration both by unit testing and deploying to [App Store Connect](https://appstoreconnect.apple.com).
+Mac Developer ID builds are available as an artifact on every build of master.

 ### Environment variables

-To make sure Fabric and App Store Connect can deploy, make sure you have them set to something similar to the following environment variables. **The values are only examples!**.

-**Note:** For ENV variables to work in Xcode you to set `$ defaults write com.apple.dt.Xcode UseSanitizedBuildSystemEnvironment -bool NO` and launch Xcode from the terminal.
-[Apple Developer Forums](https://forums.developer.apple.com/thread/8451)

-#### Signing

-- `HOMEASSISTANT_CERTIFICATE_KEY`: The Certificate key used in [Match](https://github.com/fastlane/fastlane/tree/master/match)
-- `HOMEASSISTANT_CERTIFICATE_USER`: The username for the git being where Match is saving the Certificates.
-- `HOMEASSISTANT_CERTIFICATE_TOKEN`: The access token for the git being where Match is saving the Certificates.
-- `HOMEASSISTANT_CERTIFICATE_GIT`: The address or the git being where Match is saving the Certificates. (e.g. https://gitlab.com/username/Certificates)

-#### App Store Connect deployment

-- `HOMEASSISTANT_TEAM_ID`: Team ID from [App Store Connect Membership](https://developer.apple.com/account/#/membership)
-- `HOMEASSISTANT_APP_STORE_CONNECT_TEAM_ID`: Team ID from [App Store Connect](https://appstoreconnect.apple.com/). (`$ pilot list` to check the number)
-- `HOMEASSISTANT_APPLE_ID`: Your Apple ID (e.g. john@apple.com)
+Fastlane scripts read from the environment or `.env` file for configuration like team IDs.
+See [`.env.sample`](https://github.com/home-assistant/iOS/blob/master/.env.sample) for available values.

 ### Deployment